If you have the words, there’s always a chance that you’ll find the way.Seamus Heaney

-Thanksgiving is my favorite holiday, and the birthdays of two out of three of my favorite men fall in its wake.
-One belongs to our son, Duncan, the other to my late father, Henry.
+Thanksgiving is my favorite holiday, and the birthdays of two out of three of my favorite people fall in its wake.
+One belongs to our daughter and the other to my late father, Henry.
 I think of Henry and his footprint in our era of belligerence and deliberate ignorance where men like him are scarce.
-My son reminds me of him — they both share a love of people and conversation.
+My daughter reminds me of him — they both share a love of people and conversation.
 Both share similar eccentricities.

 My father’s quirkiness lay just beneath a polished surface.
 His attention to dress stopped just short of dandyism, and he had conservative taste in music, clothes and pop culture.
 My father’s popular musical taste stopped at Peter, Paul and Mary, Gordon Lightfoot and the Everly brothers.
 I never once heard him praise the Beatles, and he made fun of all the fuss around famous musicians.
 He followed the rules of the road and thought the trends of newer generations suspect.
 But then his peculiarities would inevitably bubble up.